 The main town of Chora rests in the middle of the island with a beautiful ancient acropolis and well preserved windmills.
 Most famous beaches include Otzias and Vourakri in the northern part, whereas in the west the beaches of Koundouros and Pisses are the ones attracting most of the vacationers.
 Smaller, secluded, non-organized beaches can be found along the coastline, offering plenty of opportunities for swimming and sunbathing.

 Want to explore the shipwreck of a World War II plane? or a French cargo ship ?

 A new diving center -member of PADI opened in Tzia in 2013; the diving school has modern equipment and offers scuba diving sessions to both experienced and inexperienced divers, children to adults.
 One and half nautical mile from the northwest point of the island is the wreck of the famous HMS Britannic, sister ship to the famous Titanic.
-As this wreck is found at 120 metres, it is accessible only to experienced divers.
+As this wreck is found at 120 meters, it is accessible only to experienced divers.

-Also 700 metres west of Korissia, there is the 100 year old wreck of the French cargo ship Burdigala, and next to it a World War II airplane, a German junker 52, also recommended for advanced divers.
+Also 700 meters west of Korissia, there is the 100 year old wreck of the French cargo ship Burdigala, and next to it a World War II airplane, a German junker 52, also recommended for advanced divers.

 Hiking and Trekking

 Kea is a beautiful island which offers a mountainous setting ideal for trekking.
 The trekking paths on Kea vary in difficulty, as they may last from a few minutes to several hours.
 These paths cross hillsides, valleys, forests and many picturesque villages.
 They are usually well-signed but a map is also always required, if not a guide.

 One of the most popular trekking routes on Kea starts in Agios Symeon village and ends in the remote beach of Agios Filippos.
 The whole route takes about 2 hours and passes through stonepaths, lovely countryside and small chapels.